guochengqian/Magic123/readme.md

 3. Using normals as latent in the first 2000 improves generated geometry a bit gernerally (but not always).
 We turn on this for Magic123 corase stage in the script `--normal_iter_ratio 0.2`
 4. We erode segmentation edges (makes the segmentation map 2 pixels shrinked towards internal side) to remove artifacts due to segmentation erros.
 This is turned on in the fine stage in magic123 in the script through `--rm_edge`
 5. Other general tricks such as improved texural inversion, advanced diffusion prior (DeepFloyd, SD-XL), stronger 3D prior (Zero123-XL), and larger batch size can be adopted as well but not studied in this work.
+6. textural inversion is not very necessary for well-known things (e.g. ironman) and easily described textures and geoemtries, since pure texts contains these texture information and will be understood by diffusion models.
+We use textural inversion by default in all experiments.

 # Acknowledgement
 This work is build upon Stable DreamFusion, many thanks to the author [Kiui Jiaxiang Tang](https://github.com/ashawkey) and many other contributors.